outerim/seussical-oak-hills-208/index.md

 -----------

 ## Welcome!
-Parents- It is time for this years Lion King Jr.!
-We are so excited about this show.
-Please remember to check the website and calendar weekly.
+Parents- We are so excited about Lion King Jr. and can not wait to start!
+Please remember to check the website and calendar at the top of the page weekly.
 We will keep everything updated as best we can with dates, times, and where your student will need to be for their rehearsals.
 Students have been assigned to either the Timon or Pumbaa Cast and a color coded ensemble.
-Your student(s) will either be in the Blue, Red, Orange or Green ensembles.
+Your student(s) will either be in the Blue, Red, Orange, or Green ensembles (minus some leads).
 We will specify which ensemble is needed when and where.
+The calendar is up to date for this week please check it!
 Below you will find audio players for all leads and ensemble songs.
-Please have your students practice with the vocals on as they learn them.
+Please have your students practice with the vocals on as they are learning.
 Once they know the songs choose no vocals and continue to practice.
+Practicing with out the vocals is very important once they have reached that point.
 The more they can practice at home the better off the group is as a whole.
 Thank you for your support!

 ## Lion King Cast Form
 [Cast Form PDF](/files/Lion King Cast Form.pdf)